Dr. Ashani Ranathunga

 - Education for Sustainable Development (ESD): I am committed to embedding sustainability principles into civil engineering curricula, fostering a generation of engineers who are equipped to tackle environmental and societal challenges.

-- Transformative Learning for Civil Engineering: My research emphasizes transformative learning approaches that empower students to think critically and creatively about engineering problems, preparing them for real-world challenges.
+- Transformative Learning for Civil Engineering: My research emphasises transformative learning approaches that empower students to think critically and creatively about engineering problems, preparing them for real-world challenges.

 - Lifelong Learning: I advocate for lifelong learning, ensuring that educational practices evolve to meet the needs of students at all stages of their careers.
 This includes developing continuous professional development programs and integrating new learning technologies.